Valakor/CS102-Coursework/PA1 - Social Network/README.md

-# Programming Assignments Private Repository
+# PA1 - Social Network
-### Student Information
+### Description
-  + Name: Matthew Pohlmann
-  + USC Email: pohlmann@usc.edu
-  + USC ID: 4882116465

 ### Compile & Run Instructions
-The grader should use the following procedure to compile and run the code:
+To compile and run the code:
 ```shell
 make
 ./sn test.gml commands.txt output.gml
 ```

+For a detailed description fo the components of this programming assignment, refer to the [Design Document](DesignDocument.md).